If you’re in the market for a camera that offers the performance of a DSLR and the form factor of a point and shoot, a bridge camera is for you.

 One of the areas where the RX10 IV shines is the build quality: it’s built around a magnesium alloy chassis that makes it sturdy.
 The exteriors are made with metal, but a bit of rubber and polycarbonate is used for better ergonomics.

-The body weighs 2.4 lbs (1.08 kg), which is lightweight for the zoom range it covers.
+The body weighs 2.4 lbs (1.08 kg), which is lightweight for the impressive zoom range it covers – see the best super zoom cameras.

 The RX10 IV supports fast UHS 1 memory cards up to 64 GB.
 However, if you prefer to not spend too much on storage, the standard speed SD cards are also supported.